 Our teachers and caregivers are trained, ready and excited to help spark lightbulb moments for your child.
 We invite you to visit and see our Balanced Learning approach in action

 Find out how our time-tested Balanced Learning approach makes the difference.

-We will be hosting our annual Trick or Treat Event at the school on Friday October 28th.
+We will be hosting our annual Trick or Treat Event at the school on Friday October 25th.
 This year the event will be from 7:00pm to 9:00pm.
-There will be fun family pictures, games, a scavenger hunt, guess the number of candy corn to win the jar, and an art activity.
+There will be fun family pictures, games, a scavenger hunt, guess the number of candy to win jars of candy, an Art activity and a Drive In Movie with Box Cars for the Kids to sit in!!!
 There will also be plenty of opportunity for the kiddos to go trick or treat in the classrooms.
-As always we provide the snack and drinks and games.
 Parents are asked to donate 2 supersized bags of candy (please no small bags of candy or we will not have enough).
 Please remember no peanuts or nuts.
-All candy needs to be turned into the school by Monday October 24th.
+All candy needs to be turned into the school no later than Friday October 18th.
 Please let us know if you have any questions

 Parents to kick off our Caring and Giving Chores for Money/Can-a-thon which starts on Monday October 28th and ends on Friday November 21st at 6:30pm, we thought it would be fun to have a Spirit Week-No Uniform Required this week if participating in Spirit Week-Remember all money raised will be used to buy groceries for Mission Metroplex/Mission Arlington to be delivered on Monday November 25th, 2019 at 10:00am Monday's Theme: Halloween Colors!
 Tuesday's Theme: Sports Fanatic Day!
 Wednesday's Theme: Camouflage and/or Tutu Day!
 Thursday's Theme: Halloween Costumes Friday's Theme: Pajama Day (No Slippers)